Bin-Cao/PRDNet/CONTRIBUTING.md

 2. Create a new issue with the "question" label
 3. Contact the maintainers

-Thank you for contributing to PRDNET!
+Thank you for contributing to PRDNet!